atvs1478/sq/README.md

 # Squeezelite-esp32
+# What is this
+Squeezelite-esp32 is an audio software suite made to run on espressif's ESP32 wifi (b/g/n) and bluetooth chipset.
+It offers the following capabilities

+- Stream your local music and connect to all major on-line provider (Spotify, Deezer, Tidal, Qobuz) using [Logitech Media Server - a.k.a LMS](https://forums.slimdevices.com/) and enjoy multi-room audio synchronization.
+LMS can be extended by numerous plugins and can be controlled using a Web browser or dedicated applications (iPhone, Android).
+It can also send audio to UPnP, Sonos, ChromeCast and AirPlay speakers/devices.
+- Stream from a Bluetooth device (iPhone, Android)
+- Stream from an AirPlay controller (iPhone, iTunes ...) and enjoy synchronization multiroom as well (although it's AirPlay 1 only)

+Depending on the hardware connected to the ESP32, you can send audio to a local DAC, to SPDIF or to a Bluetooth speaker.
+The bare minimum required hardware is a WROVER module with 4MB of Flash and 4MB of PSRAM (https://www.espressif.com/en/products/modules/esp32).
+With that module standalone, just apply power and you can stream to a Bluetooth speaker.
+You can also send audio to most I2S DAC as well as to SPDIF receivers using just a cable or an optical transducer (you'll need *one* resistor...)

+But squeezelite-esp32 is highly extensible and you can add

+- Buttons and Rotary Encoder and map/combine them to various functions (play, pause, volume, next ...)
+- IR receiver (no pullup resistor or capacitor needed, just the 38kHz receiver)
+- Monochrome, GrayScale or Color displays using SPI or I2S (supported drivers are SH1106, SSD1306, SSD1322, SSD1326/7, SSD1351, ST7735 and ST7789).

+Other features include

+ - Resampling
+ - 10-bands equalizer
+ - Automatic initial setup using any WiFi device
+ - Full web interface for further configuration/management
+ - Firmware over-the-air update

 ## Supported Hardware
+Any esp32-based hardware with at least 4MB of flash and 4MB of PSRAM will be capable of running squeezelite-esp32 and there are various boards that include such chip.
+A few are mentionned below.
+### Raw WROVER module
+Per above description, a [WROVER module](https://www.espressif.com/en/products/modules/esp32) is enough to run Squeezelite-esp32, but that requires a bit of tinkering to extend it to have analogue audio or hardware buttons.

+Please note that when sending to a Bluetooth speaker, then resampling *must* be enabled (using -R) option if you want to send audio with rate other than 44.1kHz.
+Similarly, when using SPDIF, only 44.1kHz and 48kHz are supported so you might have to enbale resampling as well.
+If you connect a DAC, choice will depends on its capabilities.
+See below for more details.

+Most DAC will work out of the box with simply an I2S connection, but some require specific commands to be sent using I2C.
+See DAC option below to understand how to send these dedicated commands.
+There is build-in support for TAS575x, TAS5780, TAS5713 and AC101 DAC.
 ### SqueezeAMP
-Works with the SqueezeAMP see [here](https://forums.slimdevices.com/showthread.php?110926-pre-ANNOUNCE-SqueezeAMP-and-SqueezeliteESP32) and [here](https://github.com/philippe44/SqueezeAMP).
+This is the main hardware companion of Squeezelite-esp32 and has been developped together.
+Details on capabilities can be found [here](https://forums.slimdevices.com/showthread.php?110926-pre-ANNOUNCE-SqueezeAMP-and-SqueezeliteESP32) and [here](https://github.com/philippe44/SqueezeAMP).

 if you want to rebuild, use the `squeezelite-esp32-SqueezeAmp-sdkconfig.defaults` configuration file.

-NB: You can use the pre-build binaries SqueezeAMP4MBFlash/SqueezeAMP8MBFlash which has all the hardware I/O set properly.
+NB: You can use the pre-build binaries SqueezeAMP4MBFlash which has all the hardware I/O set properly.
 You can also use the generic binary I2S4MBFlash in which case the NVS parameters shall be set to get the exact same behavior
 - set_GPIO: 12=green,13=red,34=jack,2=spkfault
 - batt_config: channel=7,scale=20.24
 - dac_config: model=TAS57xx,bck=33,ws=25,do=32,sda=27,scl=26,mute=14:0